 Eric Gordon was appointed Chief Executive Officer of the Cleveland Metropolitan School District in June 2011 after serving as the district’s Chief Academic Officer for four years.
-He is responsible for the leadership and daily management of Cleveland’s 37,000-student school district.
+He is responsible for the leadership and daily management of Cleveland’s 35,600 student school district.

-Following years of decline in post-secondary enrollment for CMSD students, Mr. Gordon led a city-wide coalition in bringing Say Yes to Education to Cleveland that, for the next 25 years will make CMSD students eligible for full-tuition scholarships upon graduation.
+In July 2012, Mr. Gordon led a citywide coalition to develop Cleveland’s Plan for Transforming Schools or The Cleveland Plan which has resulted in dramatic improvement in academic performance over the last decade, including a 29 percentage point gain in graduation rates to a record 80.9%.
+Following years of decline in post-secondary enrollment for CMSD students despite the increasing graduation rates, Mr. Gordon then led a city-wide coalition in bringing Say Yes to Education to Cleveland that, for the next 25 years, will make CMSD students eligible for full-tuition scholarships upon graduation.
 After launch of the Say Yes scholarships, CMSD saw its first increase in postsecondary education enrollment in five years, from 44 percent to 49 percent.

 Follow Eric on Twitter @EricGordon_CEO.